Create Late Payment Interest Calculator in Excel and Download for Free

 How to Make a Late Payment Interest Calculator in Excel

-To explore the steps, we’ll use the following dataset that represents some buyers’ invoice details like- their invoice dates, due amounts, contacted payment periods, contacted payment dates, and interest rates.
+We’ll use the following dataset that represents some buyers’ invoice details-their invoice dates, due amounts, contacted payment periods, contacted payment dates, and interest rates.

 How to Make a Late Payment Interest Calculator in Excel